 When horses exercise they burn up stored energy supplies, damaging muscle tissue and losing water and electrolytes via sweat.
-After exercise it is important to replenish these energy, water and electrolyte stores and provide protein for muscle repair.
+Feeding after exercise is important to replenish these energy, water and electrolyte stores and provide protein for muscle repair.
 Failure to do so can result in reduced performance, muscle wastage and slow recovery times.
 What you feed, how you feed it and when it is fed all play a role in determining how effectively you replace what your horse uses during moderate to high intensity exercise and how quickly they will recover.

 Replenish energy reserves